alsalafiyyah/alsalafiyyah.github.io/_posts/2025/2025-07-29-preserving-the-quran-against-distortion.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: Preserving the Qur'an against distortion
+title: "Preserving the Qur'an against distortion"
 date: 2025-07-29
-hijri: Safar 4, 1447 AH
+hijri: "Safar 4, 1447 AH"
-source: Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 6137
+source: "Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 6137"
 category: [fatwas, quran]
 excerpt: "The Qur’an is Allah’s Words which Gabriel (peace be upon him) received from Allah and recited to Muhammad (peace be upon him), who in turn listened and learned it carefully from Gabriel exactly as spoken by Allah."
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Ibn Baz